farisT/liftr-docs/README.md

 // swaggerResponses
 // ---------------------------
 // Define the responses for your API endpoints and what type of request body you will send.
-// You can also implement joi schemas to the routes (under schema object)

 const swaggerResponses = {
   responses: {